First impressions count. For businesses, the first time candidates meet an organisation is often...

 Recruiters need to build, manage and engage a pipeline of qualified candidates before they need to hire them so they’re on hand and ready to fill future vacancies.
 Recruiters must be proactive in following through with implied intent of “we’ll keep your CV on file”.

-The basic process of building a talent pipeline can be summarized as follows:
+The basic process of building a talent pipeline can be summarised as follows:

 - Target: Audit the current and future skills the business needs, so you know which groups of candidates to target.